Book of Durrow

 Its origin and dating has been subject to much debate.
-The book was created in or near Durrow, County Offaly, on a site founded by Colum Cille (or Columba) (c.
-521-97), rather than the sometimes proposed origin of Northumbria, a region that had close political and artistic ties with Ireland, and like Scotland, also venerated Colum Cille.
+The book was probably made in Ireland, in or near Durrow Abbey, County Offaly, founded by Colum Cille (or Columba) in the 6th century, rather than the sometimes proposed origin of Northumbria, a region that had close political and artistic ties with Ireland, and like Scotland, also venerated Colum Cille.There is no record of it ever having been outside of Ireland.

 Historical records indicate that the book was probably at Durrow Abbey by 916, making it one of the earliest extant Insular manuscripts.
-It is badly damaged, and has been repaired and rebound many times over the centuries.
+The abbey did not survive the Norman invasion of Ireland.
+The book is badly damaged, and has been repaired and rebound many times over the centuries.
 Today it is in the Library of Trinity College Dublin (TCD MS 57).

 Description

-It is the oldest extant complete illuminated Insular gospel book, for example predating the Book of Kells by over a century.
-The text includes the Gospels of Matthew, Mark, Luke and John, plus several pieces of prefatory matter and canon tables.
+It is the oldest surviving complete illuminated Insular gospel book, for example predating the Book of Kells by over a century.
+The text includes the gospels of Matthew, Mark, Luke and John, plus several pieces of prefatory matter (the Letter of Jerome, prefaces, summaries, glossary of proper names and canon tables).
 Its pages measure 245 by 145 mm and there are 248 vellum folios.
 It contains a large illumination programme including six extant carpet pages, a full page miniature of the four evangelists' symbols, four full page miniatures, each containing a single evangelist symbol, and six pages with significant decorated initials and text.
 It is written in majuscule insular script (in effect the block capitals of the day), with some lacunae.

 The page size has been reduced by subsequent rebindings, and most leaves are now single when unbound, where many or most would originally have been in "bifolia" or folded pairs.
 It is clear that some pages have been inserted in the wrong places.
 The main significance of this is that it is unclear if there was originally a seventh carpet page.
 Now Matthew does not have one, but there is, most unusually, one as the last page in the book.
 Perhaps there were only ever six: one at the start of the book with a cross, one opposite the next page with the four symbols (as now), and one opposite each individual symbol at the start of each gospel.
 Otherwise the original programme of illumination seems to be complete, which is rare in manuscripts of this age.

 In the standard account of the development of the Insular gospel book, the Book of Durrow follows the fragmentary Northumbrian Gospel Book Fragment (Durham Cathedral Library, A. II.
 10.) and precedes the Book of Lindisfarne, which was begun around 700.